dmhendricks/tippy-tooltips-wordpress/README.md

 define( 'TIPPY_ENQUEUE_SCRIPTS', true );
 ```

 If this constant is not defined, it defaults to loading in both.
-You can also define this constant as `false` to selectively load it using:
+You can also define this constant as `false` and load it selectively using:

 ```php
 wp_enqueue_script( 'tippy-tooltips' );